ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 Beagle offers a default `Activity` to manage all `serven-driven activities`.
 However, it is possible to create a more specific activitiy to handle serven-driven screens differently.
 You will create one inheriting your new activity from `BeagleActivity` and annotating ir with `@BeagleComponent`.
 You can find a detailed step on how to create one at the [**Beagle Activity**](/docs/resources/customization/beagle-for-android/custom-beagle-activity/) session

 {{% alert color="info" %}}
-You can create BeagleActivity now, but at his moment it is possible to proceed to the next step without configuring it.
-For more information about it, see [**Custom Beagle Activity**](/docs/resources/customization/beagle-for-android/custom-beagle-activity).
 {{% /alert %}}